-February marks a special time to reflect and honor the Black community in our city and beyond, and many community members and programs have gotten involved.
+February marks a special time to reflect and honor the Black community in our city and beyond.
 We wanted to take more of our followers’ opinions and interests into account for this roundup, so we posted an Instagrampoll asking for recommendations of their favorite Black-owned businesses in San Francisco.
-They certainly delivered, and below is a list of the top spots recommended by San Franciscans, for San Franciscans.
+We received some fantastic suggestions, and below is a list of the top spots recommended by San Franciscans, for San Franciscans.

-Azikiwee Anderson founded this innovative micro-bakery in the spring of last year.
+Azikiwee Anderson founded this innovative micro-bakery during lockdown.
 It started as a quarantine project in response to nationwide unrest after the murder of George Floyd and the uneven impact of Covid-19 on the Black community.
 He now bakes dozens of delicious, creative sourdough loaves per week, with fun flavors including ube and jalapeño bacon.
+Read our article about Rize Up to learn more.

 See website for pickup locations.

 Anthony Lucas started selling cookies out of his car in the Bay Area in 1997.
 Anthony’s Cookies has since grown into a large enterprise producing thousands of cookies a week.
-They currently have 2 stores – one in San Francisco and one in Berkeley – but they are hoping to expand and incorporate ice cream in the future.
+They currently have 2 stores – one in San Francisco and one in Berkeley – but they are hoping to expand more in the future.

 SF Location: 1417 Valencia Street, San Francisco CA